dachiefjustice/vm-vulnlab/README.md

 - 10+ intentionally vulnerable web applications/APIs
 - The tools to analyze and exploit them

 The vulnerable applications cover a range of programming languages, vulnerability types ([OWASP top ten](https://owasp.org/Top10/) and more), and difficulty levels.
-Vulnerable applications include [Juice Shop](https://owasp.org/www-project-juice-shop/), [WebGoat](https://github.com/WebGoat/WebGoat), [NodeGoat](https://wiki.owasp.org/index.php/OWASP_Node_js_Goat_Project), and plenty more.
-For details about included vulnerable apps see [this Ansible role](https://gitlab.com/johnroberts/ansiblerole-vulnerable-apps).
+Vulnerable applications include [Juice Shop](https://owasp.org/www-project-juice-shop/), [WebGoat](https://github.com/WebGoat/WebGoat), [NodeGoat](https://wiki.owasp.org/index.php/OWASP_Node_js_Goat_Project), and plenty more (see [this Ansible role](https://gitlab.com/johnroberts/ansiblerole-vulnerable-apps) for details).

 ## ⚠️Security Warning⚠️
 This VM contains lots of vulnerable software!
 You're responsible for your own security, don't get yourself or your organization pwned with this VM!
 This project takes the following security precautions: